AdaCore/aws/readme.txt

 GNU/Ada - GNAT

-   You need at least GNAT 2005 GPL Edition or GNAT Pro 5.03.
+   You need at least GNAT 2007 GPL Edition or GNAT Pro 6.0.1.

    http://libre.act-europe.fr/GNAT/

 XML/Ada (optional):

    You need this library only if you want to use AWS SOAP feature.
-You need at least XML/Ada 1.1.
+You need at least XML/Ada version 2.2.0.

    http://libre.act-europe.fr/

-   Note that it should be possible to use XML/Ada 1.0 but in this case you'll have to create the set of project files yourself.

 OpenSSL library (optional) :